 We're Not Done Yet!

-Over the summer, we will be in the planning stages of the playground renovation.
-Since the play space will be in use during the summer months, we will begin construction in the early fall.
+The Parks & Recreation Crew have been hard at work this past fall constructing the new playground.
+Phase I is complete and will be ready for kids 5 - 12 years old this spring!
 But our commitment to completely upgrade the playground will continue.
 With Phase II, we hope to upgrade the 2 - 5 year old play space and add additional equipment to the playground by the summer of 2014!